EdwinVW/dapr-workshop/README.md

 Follow the instructions below to get started:

-1. Clone the source-code repository for the programming language you want to use to a local folder on your machine.
+1. Clone the source code repository for the programming language you want to use to a local folder on your machine.
 For example:

    ```console
    git clone https://github.com/EdwinVW/dapr-workshop-csharp
    ```

-   **From now on, this folder is referred to as the 'source-code' folder.**
+   **From now on, this folder is referred to as the 'source code' folder.**

-2. Before starting with the assignments, I suggest you check-out the code of the different services.
-All folders used in the assignments are specified relative to the root of the source-code folder.
+2. Before starting with the assignments, I suggest you check out the code of the different services.
+All folders used in the assignments are specified relative to the root of the source code folder.

 3. Start with [assignment 1](Assignment01/README.md).